Seharane: Etymology

 There are several theories as to the etymology of Seharane.
-One theory says it derives from the Kurdish word sayran, meaning to see nature.
-Others relate it to sahar, meaning crescent moon.
+One theory says it derives from the Kurdish word sayeran, meaning to see nature.
+Others relate it to the Aramaic sahar, meaning moon, or the Arabic sayar, meaning a walk.

 Origins

-Seharane is thought to derive from Navruz, also called Sayeran, a similar spring festival observed by Kurdish Muslims.
+Seharane is thought to derive from Newroz, a similar spring festival observed by Kurds of various religions, which was also called Sayeran in Kurdish.
+Oral histories suggest that although the largest Seharane celebrations occurred at the end of Passover, smaller celebrations were held throughout the year to commemorate holidays and liminal events such as weddings and betrothals.
+In some communities, the Passover Seharane was celebrated during the intermediate days, rather than at its end.

 Traditional observance

-The festival was traditionally celebrated for multiple days, with event preparations beginning the first night after Passover ended.
+The festival's duration differed between communities, with event preparations beginning the first night after Passover ended.
+In Iranian Kurdistan, Seharane lasted for one day; in other regions, it lasted from two days to a week.
+Generally, the festival did not have any religious elements besides a community's regular prayer services.

 Traditionally, Kurdish Jews would travel to the countryside and set up camps for the festival celebrations.
 Communities would hire guards to protect the camps for the festival's length.
 Families would bring food, which they cooked or reheated over campfires and shared with each other.
-Seharane observances were joyful and social occasions, in which people wore their best clothes and sang, danced (especially in group circle dances), and made music with the zurna and dahola.
+Seharane observances were joyful and social occasions, in which people wore their best clothes and sang, danced (especially in group circle dances, some of which were sex segregated and others of which were mixed gender), and made music with the zurna and dahola.
+In the evenings, people gathered to tell stories.

+During the festival, distinctions of class, age, and gender became less pronounced.
 Young men and women also were able to spend time more freely with each other, leading to social connections and engagements.
+The Seharane gatherings were a popular time for fathers to arrange marriages for their daughters, and they often allowed their daughters more influence during the event.

+Local Muslims also participated in some celebrations, either being hosted by their neighbors or visiting the site to sell wares.

 Another aspect of the holiday was to visit the graves of "righteous elders".